berachain/docs/apps/bex/content/developers/sdk/sor.md

 In this example, we use the Berancer SDK and [Ethers.js](https://docs.ethers.org/v6/) to perform a multi-hop swap from HONEY to WBTC using the optimal path.

+Note that the SOR is access via `balancerApi.sorSwapPaths.fetchSorSwapPaths`:

 ```js-vue
 import { ethers } from "ethers";
 import {